 Soft and Rich Vanilla Frozen Custard

 I'm a Wisconsin boy at heart, so my favorite frozen dairy treat is frozen custard, not ice cream.
-Like Philly-style ice cream, dense, creamy frozen custard is made using machinery not available to home cooks.
+Like New England-style ice cream, dense, creamy frozen custard is made using machinery not available to home cooks.
 Fortunately, you can get pretty close with an ice cream base with lots of cream and eggs yolks.

 Soft and Rich Chocolate Frozen Custard